 Frequently asked questions

-Should I use roaming, pocket wifi, a travel SIM, or eSIM when I’m in Japan?
+Should I use roaming, pocket Wi-Fi, a travel SIM, or eSIM when I’m in Japan?

 How do I use roaming while I’m in Japan?

-It may sound like obvious advice, but once you land in Japan, check whether your roaming is turned on.
+Once you land in Japan, check that your roaming is turned on.
 While the location of this setting depends on your phone model, it is usually found in settings under “cellular data” and then “roaming”.
-Note that some providers need you to dial a number, receive a text, or agree to roaming charges on their website for it to be turned on, so check the fine print.

-While we do our best to ensure it’s correct, information is subject to change.
+This article is intended only as an initial guide.
+While we do our best to ensure it’s correct, information is subject to change, so please carefully compare all options and prices before deciding on cellular roaming in Japan.
 The first version of this post was published in March 2020.
-Last updated in October 2024, by Patrick Balfe.
+Last updated in April 2026, by Patrick Balfe.

 Ask our local experts about Tokyo